Double diffusive convection: Role of salt fingers in oceans

-Double diffusion convection plays a significant role in upwelling of nutrients and vertical transport of heat and salt in oceans.
+Double diffusive convection plays a significant role in upwelling of nutrients and vertical transport of heat and salt in oceans.
 Salt fingering contributes to vertical mixing in the oceans.
-Such mixing helps regulate the gradual overturning circulation of the ocean, which control the climate of the earth.
-Apart from playing an important role in controlling the climate, fingers are responsible for upwelling of nutrients which supports flora and fauna.
-The most significant aspect of finger convection is that they transport the fluxes of heat and salt vertically, which has been studied extensively during the last five decades.
+Such mixing helps regulate the gradual overturning circulation of the ocean, which controls the climate of the earth.
+Apart from playing an important role in controlling the climate, fingers are responsible for upwelling of nutrients which support flora and fauna.
+The most significant aspect of finger convection is that it transports the fluxes of heat and salt vertically, which has been studied extensively during the last five decades.